obytes/react-native-template-obytes/README.md

 ## 🚀 Motivation

-Our goal with this starter kit was to streamline the process of building React Native apps, both for our own team and for our clients.
-We wanted to create a resource that would allow us to create high-quality apps faster and with less effort, while ensuring that all of our projects adhere to the same code standards and architectural principles.
+Our goal with this starter kit was to streamline the process of building React Native apps, both for our team and for our clients.
+We wanted to create a resource that would allow us to create high-quality apps faster and with less effort; while ensuring that all of our projects adhere to the same code standards and architectural principles.

 The benefits of using this starter kit are numerous.
 It helps our team easily switch between projects, as we can rely on a consistent foundation of code.
 It also allows us to focus on the business logic of each project rather than getting bogged down in boilerplate code.
 And, because it promotes consistency across projects, it makes it easier to maintain and scale our apps, as well as share code between teams.